GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/getstarted/tut-quick-reference/index.md

 }
 ```

-The following code save the default suggestions to storage when the extension is first installed by listening to the `onInstalled` event:
+First, let's save the default suggestions to storage.
+We can initialize state when the extension is first installed by listening to the [`runtime.onInstalled()`][runtime-oninstalled] event:

 {% Label %}sw-omnibox.js:{% endLabel %}